 Medical repatriation flights can be a tricky business, but luckily here at AEROAFFAIRES we have a wealth of experience in this field.
 Are you living abroad for the duration of a trip, or are you living there as an expatriate?
 Do you live in France but are on holiday at the other end of your home?
 Have you thought about taking out repatriation assistance insurance in the event of serious illness or accident?
-Do you know what conditions must be met in order to benefit from repatriation on health grounds?
+Do you know what conditions must be met in order to receive repatriation on health grounds?
 If you have no resources, how can you get help to be repatriated?
-Here is the guide to find out everything you need to know about medical repatriation.
+Here is our guide to everything you need to know about medical repatriation flights.

-It is the transport of people with health problems to their country or town of origin in order to return home early.
-This transport is carried out in order to offer better quality care or better follow-up at the patient’s place of residence.
+Medical repatriation involves the transport of people who have suffered health problems or injury to their country or town of origin in order to return home early.
+This transport is carried out in order to offer better quality care or better follow-up in the patient’s home county.

 There are several types of medical repatriation: non-medical repatriation and medical repatriation.
 Different modes of transport exist: ambulance, train or plane.
 In general, from abroad, air travel for medical repatriation is recommended because it is quicker.

-What are the differences between non-medical and medical repatriation?
+What are the differences between non-medical and medical repatriation flights?

 Different repatriation programmes are possible depending on the physical condition of the patient.

-This case of repatriation concerns the types of incidents such as a broken arm, for example, forcing the person to return to their country or city of origin to receive adequate treatment via different means of transport such as aeroplane.
+This case of repatriation concerns the types of incidents such as a broken arm, for example, forcing the person to return to their country or city of origin to receive adequate treatment via different means of transport such as an aeroplane.
 It does not involve health care personnel accompanying the patient.
 A medical vehicle can be provided for the transfer of the patient on journeys to and from the airport, if the patient is repatriated by plane.
-On long-duration flights, business classes may be offered.
+On long-haul flights, business class may be offered.